What is DAB radio?

 One of the places where DAB radio has seen the most significant uptake is in modern cars.

-Chances are, you’re already interacting with this technology in your day-to-day life.
-But, how does DAB radio work?
+Chances are, you’re already interacting with this technology in your daily life.
+But how does DAB radio work?

-A station broadcasting on a DAB frequency creates a digital signal at the same time as their analogue signal.
+A station broadcasting on a DAB frequency creates a digital signal at the same time as its analog signal.
 These two messages are sent from antennas at the same time, and they’re picked up by HD tuners in a house or car.

-The range of a digital signal is much smaller than an analogue signal.
+The range of a digital signal is much smaller than an analog signal.
 On the other hand, the compressed sound packet eliminates the noise and interference common with FM and AM wavelengths.

-Through DAB signals, customers can almost achieve CD-quality audio when they’re listening to live broadcasts.
+Through DAB signals, customers can almost achieve CD-quality audio while listening to live broadcasts.

-Digital signals aren’t just different in terms of the quality that they offer.
+Digital signals aren’t just different in terms of their quality.
 A DAB radio wavelength also differs in the kind of information it contains.

 A digital signal will contain metadata packets for the track, album, and artist, as well as the music itself.
 This information is presented as text when it appears on your radio device.